computationalmodelling/nbval/README.md

 See `documentation.ipynb` for the full documentation.

+## Installation
+For now, the project is called `stollen`.
+After cloning this repository, the plugin is installed doing

+    sudo pip install .

+from the main directory.
+It can be easily removed with:

+    sudo pip uninstall stollen

 ## How it works
 The extension looks through every cell that contains code in an ipython notebook an then the `py.test` system compares the outputs of the notebook